-Why we like this bank: ATM access is almost always guaranteed when you bank with Alliant (it has more than 80,000 ATMs in its network).
+Why we like this online bank: ATM access is almost always guaranteed when you bank with Alliant (it has more than 80,000 ATMs in its network).
 Alliant also operates one of the highest-rated apps for both checking and savings accounts and has physical locations in the Chicago area.

 Potential pitfalls: Credit unions can be more challenging to join, and Alliant is no different.
 The APY is 2.10%, which is higher than brick-and-mortar banks like PNC but lower than most other online savings accounts included here.

 Why we like this online bank: Discover Bank features both savings and checking accounts.
 Discover’s checking account is a rewards account, meaning you earn cash back for debit card purchases instead of interest on the money in the bank account.
 The savings account has a 2.10% APY.

 Potential pitfalls: You cannot get an auto loan through Discover Bank.
 The account also charges overdraft fees.